Timothy-Davis/NameSort/README.md

 	UnitTesting.bat

-If the output is anything other than "No errors." then there are one of three issues:
+If the output is anything other than than two "No errors." then there is one of three issues:

 	1) The names aren't the same in both text files; this would mean that there is an issue with the sorting algorithm that is causing the names